-In order to meet the needs of advocates and decision makers in our six initial focus countries (Colombia, El Salvador, India, Indonesia, Kenya and Senegal), we go beyond the data compiled for our Index to gather country-specific data sources to better track progress towards the SDGs for girls and women in that country.
+In order to meet the needs of advocates and decision makers in our seven focus countries (Colombia, El Salvador, Senegal, Tanzania, Kenya, India, Indonesia), we go beyond the data compiled for our SDG Gender Index to gather country-specific data sources to better track progress towards the SDGs for girls and women in that country.
 We also delve further into specific gender-related themes or issues – driven by the priorities of our national influencing partners.

 We draw on official and complementary data specific to that country, and generate data visualizations, research and stories to ensure that data and evidence is driving advocacy and action in our focus countries.

 What do the data tell us about girls and women?